nyu-mll/jiant/tutorials/adding_tasks.md

 1. The `load_data` (inheritable) function is for loading your data.
-This function loads your TSV to a format that can be made into AllenNLP iterators.
+This function loads your TSV/JSONL/... to a format that can be made into AllenNLP iterators.
 In this function, you will want to call `load_tsv` from `jiant/utils/data_loaders.py`, which loads and tokenizes the data.
 Currently, only English tokenization is supported.
 You can specify the fields to load from as parameters to `load_tsv` (which right now is based on number-based indexing).
 See [here](https://github.com/jsalt18-sentence-repl/jiant/blob/master/jiant/utils/data_loaders.py) for more documentation on `load_tsv`.
 An example is below

 ```python
     def load_data(self, path, max_seq_len):